Ctrl-C, Ctrl-V. Rinse, repeat.

 ARCH.2003.31, Rendition: 804205

-The image is a newspaper clipping from the New England Newspaper Agency, Inc., dated June 8, 1950.
-The headline reads, "Cambridge Man Dropped Dead In Washington."
+This image shows a newspaper clipping from the "Independent Republican" of Framingham, Massachusetts, dated June 8, 1950.
+The clipping is a news article titled "Cambridge Man Dropped Dead In Washington."

-The newspaper article itself is headlined "Cambridge Man Dropped Dead In Washington".
-It reports on an individual, Thomas Whittemore, who passed away suddenly in a state department corridor in Washington.
-The article mentions that the deceased was an honorary research fellow in Byzantine art at Harvard's Fogg art museum.
-It also notes that Whittemore was a native of Cambridge, a graduate of Tufts college, and had studied at Harvard for two years.
+The article reports on the death of Thomas Whittemore, a 79-year-old honorary research fellow in Byzantine art at Harvard's Fogg Art Museum.
+Whittemore died in a state department corridor in Washington.
+The article also mentions that Whittemore was a native of Cambridge, a graduate of Tufts College, and studied at Harvard for two years.

 The image is a scanned copy of a newspaper clipping.
 The clipping is from the "New England Newsclip Agency, Inc." and is dated June 8, 1950.
 The clipping is from the "Framingham, Mass.
 Indep.
 Republican Circ.
 10,287."
 The headline of the clipping reads "Cambridge Man Dropped Dead In Washington."
 The clipping provides details about the incident, including the name of the deceased, Thomas Whittemore, who was 79 years old.
 Whittemore was an honorary research fellow in Byzantine art at Harvard's Fogg Art Museum.
 The clipping also mentions that Whittemore was a native of Cambridge and had studied at Harvard for two years.
 The clipping is printed on a beige-colored paper and is slightly worn at the edges.